BuchEPP/Buch/Notebooks/README.md

 - [heppackv0.py](/BuchEPP/Buch/blob/main/Notebooks/heppackv0.py)
     - utility functions and definitions which are used in the notebooks
 - [higgsLf.py](/BuchEPP/Buch/blob/main/Notebooks/higgsLf.py)
     - utility functions for the calculation of the gauge couplings for fermions.
 - [neutrino-matter.ipynb](/BuchEPP/Buch/blob/main/Notebooks/neutrino-matter.ipynb)
     - section 9.1
     - Calculate the neutrino oscillation in matter and derive eq.
 9.30, 9.31 and 9.32 in the book.
     - exercise 9.4
 - [neutrino-vacuum.ipynb](/BuchEPP/Buch/blob/main/Notebooks/neutrino-vacuum.ipynb)
     - section 9.1
-    - Calculate the neutrino oscillation in vacuum using the matrix method and compare with the analytic expression given by the Particle Data Group (PDG).
+    - Calculate the neutrino oscillation in vaccuum using the matrix method and compare with the analytic expression given by the Particle Data Group (PDG).
     - exercise 9.3
 - [random-exponential.ipynb](/BuchEPP/Buch/blob/main/Notebooks/random-exponential.ipynb)
     - section 1.6